Oil prices rise, hit 2-month highs on supply worries

 On Wednesday, both contracts jumped 2.5% after the U.S. Energy Information Administration reported U.S. crude stocks in the week to Sept.
 17 fell by 3.5 million barrels to 414 million - the lowest since October 2018.

-Also supporting prices, some members of the Organization of OPEC+, the Petroleum Exporting Countries (OPEC) and allied producers, have struggled to raise output after years of under-investment or delays to maintenance work during the pandemic.
+Also supporting prices, some members of the Organization of the Petroleum Exporting Countries (OPEC) and its allies have struggled to raise output after years of under-investment or delays to maintenance work during the pandemic.

 On Wednesday, Iraq's oil minister said OPEC+ was working to keep crude close to $70 per barrel as the global economy recovers.
 The group will meet on Oct.
 4.